-The Equator Principles1 (EPs) have become the leading financial industry benchmark for determining, assessing and managing environmental and social (E&S) risk in projects.
+The Equator Principles (EPs) have become the leading financial industry benchmark for determining, assessing and managing environmental and social (E&S) risk in projects.
 They are based on the International Finance Corporation Performance Standards (PS) and the World Bank Group Environmental, Health & Safety (EHS) Guidelines, which are comprised of both general and industry specific sets of documents.
 More information on these standards and guidelines can be found on the IFC Sustainability Framework webpage.
-As of July 2018, 94 Equator Principles Financial Institutions (EPFIs) from 37 countries have adopted the Equator Principles.
+As of July 2019, 96 Equator Principles Financial Institutions (EPFIs) from 37 countries have adopted the Equator Principles.

 The Equator Principles, launched in 2003, were updated in 2006 and then in June 2013.
 They are an evolving initiative, which has adapted over time to address the growing expectations from a wide range of stakeholders.

-Following the EP Strategic Review launched in 2010, extensive internal discussions and a significant public consultation, the third version of the Equator Principles came into force on January 1st, 2014.
+The third version of the Equator Principles (i.e. EP III) came into force on January 1st, 2014.
 It brought about important changes to the application scope (beyond pure Project Finance), on transparency and accountability of both EPFIs and their clients, as well as on climate change and human rights.